-- 26. Subject to the terms of this Constitution Synod may make canons rules and resolutions relating to the order and good government of this Church including canons in respect of ritual, ceremonial and discipline and make statements as to the faith of this Church and declare its view on any matter affecting this Church or affecting spiritual, moral or social welfare, and may take such steps as may be necessary or expedient in furtherance of union with other Christian communions. - 27.15 (1) A canon shall be made by a bill passed by General Synod in accordance with the Synod's standing orders provided that - - (i) the bill shall have been circulated to each diocese and to each nondiocesan representative at least three months before the first day of the session of Synod at which the bill is to be presented, provided that the Standing Committee may allow a shorter period of notice but not less than one month and provided further that General Synod by an affirmative vote in each house of at least three-fourths of the members present may declare a bill to be a matter of urgency and permit it to be included in the agenda without previous notice, 16 and
+- 26. Subject to the terms of this Constitution Synod may make canons rules and resolutions relating to the order and good government of this Church including canons in respect of ritual, ceremonial and discipline and make statements as to the faith of this Church and declare its view on any matter affecting this Church or affecting spiritual, moral or social welfare, and may take such steps as may be necessary or expedient in furtherance of union with other Christian communions. - 27.
+(1) A canon shall be made by a bill passed by General Synod in accordance with the Synod's standing orders provided that -

-S.27 repealed and a new sec.
+&lt;sup>15 S.27 repealed and a new sec.
 27 inserted by Canon 5, 1989 and Bill 2, 1989 which came into effect on 5 June 1995.